johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * `'Paste-The-URL-Of-A-Healthy-Node-Between-These-Quotes'`
 * Now save the file.
 *
-* Next we are going to run the script at the BASH console.
+* Next we are going to run the script to see if we can connect to the Tangle via the healthy node you found at **https://iota.dance/**
 * Open the BASH console and navigate to the **Console-Wallet** directory using the `cd` command.
 * Now execute the following command to run the script:
 * `node 20-check-node-health.js`